Healthcare: Neurology

 Content

-The counseling visit is an opportunity to openly discuss the diagnosis and associated concerns of all present.
-Counseling visits are often requested between the time of the initial visit and annual check-up to address specific issues such as
+The counseling visit is an opportunity for the patient and family to openly discuss the diagnosis and associated concerns.
+Additional counseling visits can be requested between the time of the initial visit and annual follow-up to address specific issues, such as:

 • Adjustment to diagnosis

-• Caregiver distress
+• Caregiver distress and respite care options

 • Residential or emergency/short term placement

-Counseling is easily accessed by all ADMDC patients and their family members, and should be considered an integral part of the disease management process.
+Counseling is easily accessed by all ADMDC patients and their family members and should be considered an integral part of the disease management process.

 Medication Options for Alzheimer's or Another Dementia